Siddpawar9222/Obsidian-Vault/SpringBoot/Spring Boot Caching/001-Introduction.md

 2. **Caching Strategies:**
    - Code can check the cache first before fetching from the database.
    - Cache updates can be managed through specific functions that update or delete old cache data and fetch the latest information.

+# Cache Eviction Strategies

+Caching has limited storage capacity, which means old or unnecessary data must be removed over time to make space for new data.
+This process is known as cache eviction.

+## Configuring Cache Expiration Times

+Cache expiration times determine how long data remains in the cache before being considered stale and eligible for eviction.
+These times can be adjusted based on needs, such as reducing a 10-year expiration to 1 year or even shorter periods.

+## Cache Miss

+A cache miss occurs when the requested data is not found in the cache.
+This requires the system to fetch the data from the database, which can be slower than retrieving it from the cache.

+## Cache Eviction Strategies

+### 1. Least Recently Used (LRU)
+- **Description:** Deletes data that has not been accessed for the longest time.
+- **Use Case:** Suitable for general caching needs where older data is less likely to be reused.
+- **Consideration:** Requires additional memory to track access times.

+### 2. Most Recently Used (MRU)
+- **Description:** Deletes the most recently accessed items.
+- **Use Case:** Useful when business logic requires removing the latest data first.

+### 3. Least Frequently Used (LFU)
+- **Description:** Removes data that has been accessed the least number of times.
+- **Use Case:** Ideal for keeping frequently used data in the cache while evicting rarely accessed data.

+### 4. First In First Out (FIFO)
+- **Description:** Removes the oldest data first, based on the time it was added to the cache.
+- **Use Case:** Simple and effective for scenarios where the oldest data is least relevant.

+### 5. Last In First Out (LIFO)
+- **Description:** Removes the most recently added data first.
+- **Use Case:** Useful in specific scenarios where the newest data is less important than older data.

+### 6. Random Replacement
+- **Description:** Evicts data randomly without any specific probability biases.
+- **Use Case:** Provides a balanced approach without favoring any particular data.